ydan87/NLP_SummerProject/README.md

-# NLP Summer Project
+# NLP Summer Project, IDC 2019
-This repository is dedicated to Maya and Daniel's final project in NLP course, spring 2019!
+This repository is for our final project in NLP course, IDC, spring 2019.

+Maya Gilad and Daniel Yacouboff